An iconic Street Fighter sound effect has been sourced back to Adam West’s Batman, of all things

 Related: Marisa, Manon, and Deejay get physical in new high-def developer gameplay for Street Fighter 6

-Commenters under the same post were initially speculating that the sound effect was included on purpose due to the game’s street theme.
-Luckily, Walker would then go on to confirm in a reply that the audio clip was indeed included on purpose since the whole 3rd Strike soundtrack uses samples from hip-hop and jazz songs.
+Many Twitter users in the original tweet comment section speculated that the sound effect was intentionally included due to the game’s street theme.
+Luckily, Walker would confirm that the audio clip was indeed included on purpose since the whole 3rd Strike soundtrack uses samples from hip-hop and jazz songs.